Number: Infinity and infinitesimals

 Aristotle defined the traditional Western notion of mathematical infinity.
 He distinguished between actual infinity and potential infinity—the general consensus being that only the latter had true value.
-Galileo Galilei's Two New Sciences discussed the idea of one-to-one correspondences between infinite sets.
-But the next major advance in the theory was made by Georg Cantor; in 1895 he published a book about his new set theory, introducing, among other things, transfinite numbers and formulating the continuum hypothesis.
+Galileo Galilei's Two New Sciences discussed the idea of one-to-one correspondences between infinite sets, known as Galileo's paradox.
+The next major advance in the theory was made by Georg Cantor; in 1895 he published a book about his new set theory, introducing, among other things, transfinite numbers and formulating the continuum hypothesis.
+The symbol $\text{∞}$, often used to represent an infinite quantity, was first introduced in a mathematical context by John Wallis in 1655.

 In the 1960s, Abraham Robinson showed how infinitely large and infinitesimal numbers can be rigorously defined and used to develop the field of nonstandard analysis.
 The system of hyperreal numbers represents a rigorous method of treating the ideas about infinite and infinitesimal numbers that had been used casually by mathematicians, scientists, and engineers ever since the invention of infinitesimal calculus by Newton and Leibniz.

 A modern geometrical version of infinity is given by projective geometry, which introduces "ideal points at infinity", one for each spatial direction.
 Each family of parallel lines in a given direction is postulated to converge to the corresponding ideal point.
 This is closely related to the idea of vanishing points in perspective drawing.